-It was shown in the previous Section that the distribution, location and intensities of the 464 downscaled precipitation is dependent on the lead time and downscaling method.
-In this 465 Section the results are compared to observational data to provide information on whether a 466 particular set up and lead time more closely matches observations than another.
-The datasets 467 used are discussed in Section 2.c.
-As discussed in Section 2.d areal reduction factors, that 468 have been used to compare point-source raingauge data to model data, are not applied here.
-469 Figure 8 shows the area averaging comparison for July (top) and June (bottom) between 470 the raingauges and the model for all three resolutions and two lead times.
-The first point to 471 note is that the location of the averaging area is kept constant for each event, thus the fact 472 that the lead times predict the precipitation to be in slightly different locations is not taken 473 into account in this area averaging.
-474
+It was shown in the previous section that the distribution, location and intensities of the downscaled precipitation are dependent on the lead time and downscaling method.
+In this section, the results are compared to observational data to provide information on whether a particular set up and lead time more closely matches observations than another.
+The datasets used are discussed in Section 2.3.
+As discussed in Section 2.4 ARFs, that have been used to compare point-source raingauge data to model data, are not applied here.
+Figure 8 shows the area averaging comparison for July (top) and June (bottom) between the raingauges and the model for all three resolutions and two lead times.
+The first point to note is that the location of the averaging area is kept constant for each event, thus the fact that the lead times predict the precipitation to be in slightly different locations is not taken into account in this area averaging.

-The July area averaged total precipitation for the 12 hour lead time runs (Figure 8, black 475 lines, top) have a similar time evolution for each of the model simulations compared to both 476 raingauge datasets (blue lines), however there are differences in the intensities predicted.
-The 477 timing of the peak in the precipitation differs between simulations and between datasets; the 478 12 km (solid line) and 1.5 km (dashed line) runs predict the peak in the precipitation to 479 match the MIDAS raingauges whereas the 4 km (dotted line) run matches the EA raingauges 480 (dashed line), an hour later.
-The radar data (blue dotted line) does not show such an obvious 481 peak, however the maximum in the precipitation agrees with the EA data.
-There is a bigger 482 disagreement between the model runs and raingauge observations in the falling limb of the 483 precipitation, with both raingauge datasets showing a secondary peak a few hours after the 484 main peak, however none of the model runs capture this secondary peak, nor is it captured 485 in the radar data.
-This may have been a very localised convective system, too small to be 486 identified in the model data and obscured in the radar data by other precipitation, however 487 this was not investigated.
-488 data.
-The cause for this is not known, it could be due to the raingauges recording random small scale intense precipitation on a smaller scale than the model can resolve.
-For the peak precipitation, the 12 km run predicts the lowest area averaged intensity which is lower than the MIDAS data.
-The 4 km and 1.5 km runs both predict intensities similar to the MIDAS data, all of which predict an area averaged intensity 1.5 mm/hr lower than the EA data for a period of several hours, therefore predicting a much lower cumulative precipitation total compared to the EA data.
+The July area averaged total precipitation for the 12-hour lead time runs (Fig. 8, black lines, top) have a similar time evolution for each of the model simulations compared to both raingauge datasets (blue lines), however there are differences in the intensities predicted.
+The timing of the peak in the precipitation differs between simulations and between datasets; the 12 km (solid line) and 1.5 km (dashed line) runs predict the peak in the precipitation to match the MIDAS raingauges whereas the 4 km (dotted line) run matches the EA raingauges (dashed line), an hour later.
+The radar data (blue dotted line) does not show such an obvious peak, however the maximum in the precipitation agrees with the EA data.
+There is a bigger disagreement between the model runs and raingauge observations in the falling limb of the precipitation, with both raingauge datasets showing a secondary peak a few hours after the main peak, however none of the model runs capture this secondary peak, nor is it captured in the radar data.
+This may have been a very localised convective system, too small to be identified in the model data and obscured in the radar data by other precipitation, however this was not investigated.

-All of the July runs predict a steeper drop-off in the precipitation than the raingauge
+All of the July runs predict a steeper drop-off in the precipitation than the raingauge data.
+The cause for this is